 When did you last check your dog or cat’s teeth?
 Most owners don’t look often enough and don’t notice problems until the damage is advanced.
+The

-I recommend training your pet to allow their mouth to be examined and checking the teeth once a week.
-Start by just stroking around the mouth when your pet is relaxed and then offer a tasty reward.
+OSCAR Helpline recommends training your pet to allow their mouth to be examined and checking the teeth once a week.
+Start by just stroking around the mouth when your pet is relaxed and then offer a treat as a tasty reward.
 Slowly build up to lifting the lip at the font of the mouth, and then at the sides, until you can see the outside of all the teeth easily.
 With a dog you can also open the mouth for a quick look inside; easy if your dog expects you to follow up with a treat!

 Once gum recession has started the only course of action your vet can take is to remove the teeth.
 Chipped and broken teeth can sometimes be filled and restored but may need to be removed to prevent painful abscesses.
 If there is extensive tartar and red gums your vet can scale and polish the teeth under anaesthetic.

 Dental chews are not the best way to keep teeth clean; they can help in small dogs, but large dogs tend to bite off and swallow large lumps rather than gnawing on them as intended.
 These chews are also quite high in calories and can contribute to obesity.

 Chew toys, rope raggies, antlers, and raw bones are sometimes suggested to keeping teeth clean, but they should be inspected regularly for wear or damage.
 Hard chews (including raw bones, nylon chews, and antlers) can sometimes cause tooth fractures and should be used with caution in strong chewing dogs like Labradors and Staffies.